upper waypoint

 In an aerial view, an automated license plate reader is seen mounted on a pole on June 13, 2024, in San Francisco, California.
 The city of San Francisco has installed 100 automated license plate readers across the city and plans to install 300 more in the coming weeks as officials look to technology to help combat crime in the city.
 (Justin Sullivan/Getty Images)

-Civil liberties organizations have sued San José over its Flock cameras, alleging that the technology creates an unconstitutional “mass surveillance system.”
+Civil liberties organizations have also sued San José related to its Flock cameras, alleging that the technology creates an unconstitutional “mass surveillance system.”
 Critics fear the data could be used against immigrants and women seeking reproductive care, as the Trump administration moves to expand deportations and limit abortion access.

 While many Bay Area agencies have said that they do not participate in the “National Lookup,” and instead share their data on a one-to-one basis with neighboring departments, some have alleged that the wider sharing setting was reactivated by Flock without their knowledge, allowing out-of-state agencies to access their information.

 In this case, SFPD allowed NCRIC to access its data, but said that the partner organization gave access to analysts from a third-party group, the West States Information Network, “during night hours.”
-Lew said analysts from WSIN, an agency that provides law enforcement coordination and analytical support, conducted the searches on behalf of other agencies, and did not know about California’s state law prohibiting data sharing out of state.
+SFPD Chief Derrick Lew said analysts from WSIN, an agency that provides law enforcement coordination and analytical support, conducted the searches on behalf of other agencies and did not know about California’s state law prohibiting data sharing out of state.
+The department has since disabled both NCRIC and WSIN’s access to the city’s camera network, Lew said.

 It’s not clear, according to Lew, if any of the outside organizations accessed any SFPD data.
 Not every query “hits,” or leads to relevant information, he explained.